CharartDao/cardIT/README.md

 ## Branches

 Currently the repo has two branches, dev and main.
-Only Push and Merge requests are accepted.
+Only Push and Merge requests to dev are accepted.
+The pushes in dev will be merged into main after review by the Charart DAO DevArt engineer.